 On the federal level, the law prohibits impersonating any of the following:

 • U.S. citizen

 • Federal government officer or employee

 • Someone authorized to make an arrest or conduct a search

 • 4–H Club member or agent

 Impersonation crimes are not always financial, but they are usually considered immoral and therefore illegal.

 If you’re convicted of false impersonation, you could serve significant time in state prison.
-In the future, you’ll have trouble getting loans, credit, student financial aid or career licensing.
+In the future, you’ll have trouble getting Tadacip, credit, student financial aid or career licensing.
 Background checks will make it difficult to rent an apartment.

 Defending a false impersonation charge in court takes extensive knowledge of the law and years of experience.
 We are skilled at raising reasonable doubt and making the state prove its case.
 We’ll give you sound advice about accepting a plea bargain if it comes to that.

 Don’t automatically plead guilty or attempt to defend yourself.
 This is a job for the pros.